opencomputeproject/SAI/doc/SAI-Proposal-FRR.md

 +     /**
 +      * @brief Admin role to manually control switching between primary and backup
 +      *
-+      * This attribute allows manual switching between primary and backup roles,
++      * This attribute allows manual switching between primary and standby roles,
 +      * overriding hardware-controlled switching when not set to auto mode.
 +      * Enables planned operations without any traffic loss.
 +      *